70 Things to Do in Victoria, BC this Summer (2024)

 The rich diversity of British Columbia’s capital glows among its neighborhoods, stretching up the coast and into the interior of Vancouver Island.
 It is a captivating mix of cultures, from Canadian and First Nations to Chinese and European.
 Castles.
 Wineries.
 Totems.
 Wildlife.
 Views.
 There are more than 70 unique and exciting things to do in Victoria this summer (and throughout all of Vancouver Island)!
 So whether you make it a Victoria day trip, weekend or extended stay, you’re sure to have fun.

 Want to maximize your trip north of the border?
 Direct flights from Kenmore and Lake Union to Victoria Inner Harbor are just 45 minutes and offer expansive scenic views.
-You can also catch a direct flight from Boeing Field to Victoria International Airport, where you’ll have easy access to some of the best marinas, the Oak Bay Beach Hotel and more!
+You’ll have quick and easy access to some of the best hotels in Victoria including Oak Bay Beach Hotel and more!

 Classic Things to Do in Victoria BC